10.2.1. COBOL Package – Extend Schema to Handle EBCDIC¶

 return text

-When a number usage is DISPLAY
+When a number usage is DISPLAY, it’s text:

 we simply convert the bytes from EBCDIC to Unicode